SystemsApproach/private5g/software/gitops.rst

 This particular version uses `https://github.com/SystemsApproach/aether-apps` as its *source repo*.
-Fork that repo and then edit your local `deploy.yaml` to point to your new repo.
+Fork that repo and then edit your local `deploy.yaml` to point to this new repo.
 Then install Fleet on your Kubernetes cluster by typing:

 .. code-block::